 04 of 04

-What Is a NEXUS Card and How Do I Get One?
+What is a NEXUS Card and How Do I Get One?

 The NEXUS card offers expedited travel to "low risk" travelers who frequently cross the U.S./Canada border.
 When driving from Vancouver to Seattle, the NEXUS card allows you to cross into a special lane, so that you can skip the longer line-ups, greatly reducing the amount of time you spend waiting at the border.
 The NEXUS card can also be used during air travel, to reduce wait times in customs lines.

-To apply for your NEXUS card, you must pay the $50 per person application fee, book an appointment to be interviewed by both Canadian and U.S. border officials, then pass the interview.
+To apply for your NEXUS card, you must pay the $50 (Canadian or U.S.) per person application fee, book an appointment to be interviewed by both Canadian and U.S. border officials, then pass the interview.
 To travel in the NEXUS lane at the border, all passengers in a car must have their own individual NEXUS cards.
 (So an entire family must have a NEXUS card for each traveling family member, including babies and children.)

 Check your eligibility for a NEXUS card and start the application process at the Canada Border Services Agency site.